qinzitan/CreativeCodingOF_Fall18/Week3/README.md

 Add a GUI system so you can easily change some of the parameters (eg. size, level of randomness, color) at runtime using an interface.

 **Basic Example: changing the radius of a circle using GUI**

+**Add ofxGui addon to your project:**
+when creating a project using project generator
+add ofxGui to Addons (the dropdown menu under _Project path_)

 **_ofApp.h_**
 ```C++
 #include "ofxGui.h"